dlanza1/ExDeMon/doc/users-manual/monitor.md

 Configuration of monitors can be updated while running.

-## $error notificator
+## $error trigger

-If a monitor has a configuration error, notifications are sent using $error notificator.
-Its configuration can be changed with monitor.<monitor-id>.notificator.$error parameters.
+If a monitor has a configuration error, actions are triggered using $error trigger.
+Its configuration can be changed with monitor.<monitor-id>.triggers.$error parameters.

-Notice that if you specify any configuration parameter for $error, other default values are not longer set, so full notificator configuration should be provided.
+Notice that if you specify any configuration parameter for $error, other default values are not longer set, so full trigger configuration should be provided.

 Monitor will constantly produce metrics of type exception, so statuses will be always set to EXCEPTION.

 ## Tags

-Each monitor or notificator can have different tags that are included in the analysis results and notifications that the monitor produces.
+Each monitor or trigger can have different tags that are included in the analysis results and actions that the monitor produces.

 They could be used to later discriminate the data, to aggregate, to target notifications (email, group, system), configure sinks, ...